 Live online yoga and pilates classes

-Our online yoga and pilates classes through Zoom are £7 per person or £6 if you book with one or more friends.
+Our online yoga and pilates classes through Zoom are £7 per person.

-Our ‘on demand’ virtual yoga and pilates classes are up to £5 per viewing (depending on length), paid online when booking.
+Our ‘on demand’ virtual yoga and pilates classes cost up to £5 per viewing (depending on length), paid online when booking.

 In-person yoga and pilates classes

-Our North Swindon yoga and pilates classes are £8 per person or £7 each if you book with one or more friends.
+Our North Swindon yoga and pilates classes are £9 per person.
 Payment can be made by card, bank transfer or cash.
 If you are planning to pay with cash, please bring exact money as limited change is available.

-What’s the difference between a ‘live’ and ‘on demand’ virtual class?
+What’s the difference between a ‘live’ and ‘on demand’ online class?

 A ‘live’ virtual class is the next best thing to an in-person class.
 We run ours through Zoom and you’ll have ‘live’ interaction with your instructor throughout, including more personalised verbal cues if you enable your camera.
 Cameras are optional if you’re feeling a bit shy though!
-You can also ask questions before and after class so if you’re struggling with a pose or exercise, your instructor will be on hand to provide guidance.
+You can also ask questions before and after class so if you want to ask a question about a pose or exercise or just have a chat, we’ll be on hand.

-Our ‘on demand’ virtual yoga and pilates classes are pre-recorded classes you can do anytime.
+Our ‘on demand’ online yoga and pilates classes are pre-recorded classes you can do anytime.
 They have a similar feel to our live classes but without personalised interaction from your instructor.
-You can do an on demand class at any time on the day of your booking.
-This could be a more convenient option if a live class isn’t on at a time you want to do it or if you would like to add additional sessions into your week to complement your existing classes.
+You’ll have 24 hours to do the class from the time of purchase.
+This could be a more convenient option if a live class isn’t on at a time you want to do it, you fancy trying out something new, or would like to add additional sessions into your week to complement your existing classes.

 What style of yoga and pilates do you teach and what’s the difference?

-We’re definitely not ‘purists’ and believe in teaching an inspiring combination of styles to bring you an uplifting and supportive class that will help you reach your mind and body goals.
+We’re definitely not purists and believe in teaching an inspiring combination of styles to bring you an uplifting and supportive class that will help you feel amazing in both mind and body.
 The following descriptions might help you decide which class you’d most like to attend.